February 23rd, 2021

 Individually, we’re all responsible for our own thoughts and actions – all day, every day.

 We can choose to challenge and call out gender stereotypes and bias.

 We can choose to seek out and celebrate women’s achievements.

 From challenge comes change.
 Choose to challenge.”
 IWD 2021

 A range of central events are taking place to celebrate IWD 2021, including:

 Opening Videos – launching on 8 March

-To open the celebrations for International Women’s Day, we will be launching three videos, produced by staff and students at the UoN, to recognise and celebrate women.
-Visit this page from 8 March to view:
+To open the celebrations for International Women’s Day, we will be launching four videos, produced by staff and students at the UoN, to recognise and celebrate women.

 A reading of ‘Hers for the taking’: a poem about female empowerment by Arshia Agrawal – UoN Staff and Students